-This course will provide students with a foundation for respiratory care practice.
+Technology 2 Credits This capstone course will provide students with the opportunity to investigate pertinent professional issues.
+Topics will include: medical ethics; licensure and credentialing; and the purpose of professional organizations locally, state-wide, and nationally.
+Students prepare for the licensure examination and employment as a radiographer.
+Prerequisite: RAD220 respiratory care practice.
 Students will be introduced to the basic philosophies and therapeutic modalities of respiratory care.
 Included in this course are units that provide an overview of microbiology and selfpaced medical terminology.
-Other topics include the medical record and documentation, therapeutic communication, cardiopulmonary assessment, disaster preparedness and response, applied respiratory physics, infection control, production and storage of medical gases, medical gas administration, humidity therapy and aerosol therapy including aerosolized medications.
+Other topics include the medical record and documentation, therapeutic communication, cardiopulmonary assessment, disaster preparedness and response, applied respiratory physics, infection control, production and storage of medical gases, medical gas administration, humidity therapy and aerosol therapy, including aerosolized medications.
 Laboratory exercises are designed to allow students to become familiar with representative equipment discussed in lecture.
-In addition, students will become competent in the basic therapies and begin to apply entry level critical thinking skills.
+In addition, students will become competent in the basic therapies and begin to apply entry-level critical thinking skills.
 Simulations of clinical scenarios will be presented so the student may begin to apply knowledge and skills and learn to work as a member of a collaborative healthcare team.
 Prerequisite: Students must be enrolled in the Respiratory Therapy Program at Kennebec Valley Community College.